 The students are the center of the Prindle Institute for Ethics.
 Most of the programming at the Institute is directed toward students and involves their participation at every level.
-In addition to lectures, workshops, and discussion forums, the Institute offers several different types of individual grants and awards to students.
+In addition to the Prindle Prize program, the Institute offers several other types of individual grants and awards to students.

 Annually the Symposium affords an outstanding opportunity for student scholars and creative writers to present and discuss their ethics-related work with leading scholars and creative writers in their fields and to participate in significant discussions of ethical concerns.
 The Prindle Institute will pay travel and lodging expenses for the students whose works are selected.
 See Call for Essays and Creative Writing Projects and Conference Schedule.
 For further information contact Linda Clute, Assistant Director, firstname.lastname@example.org.

 This year sixteen undergraduates each semester will serve as paid student interns at the Prindle Institute.
 The Student Interns, chaired by two Lead Undergraduate Interns, advise the Director regarding student involvement at the Institute.
 These students provide energy, commitment and multiple perspectives.
 They also act as hosts for visitors to the Institute, and, most importantly, help to plan programs for students.
 For more information, contact Linda Clute, Assistant Director, email@example.com.